sumandeb003/DeepLearning.AI-Certification-on-Improving-Deep-Neural-Networks/LectureNotes.md

      - In statistics, bias is the average distance between the learned function (model) and the actual/true relationship.
 Bias leads to loss of training accuracy.

 4. **Bias-Variance Tradeoff**:
      - To reduce bias, we try to match the learned function with the true/real relationship.
-In doing so, we end up matching the learned function with the extra peculiarities/complexities of the training data.
+In doing so, we end up matching the learned function with the extra peculiarities/complexities of the training data i.e. overfitting the training data.
 This increases the variance of the model.
      - To reduce variance, we try to reduce the complexity of the learned function.
-This leads to a simplified model which means more bias.
+This leads to a simplified model which underfits or poorly fits the training data, thereby, increasing bias.